 The Texas DPS Criminal Investigations Division (CID) is headed by an assistant director and deputy assistant director and consists of 853 members, including 705 commissioned officers and 148 civilian support personnel.
-Division personnel are stationed in one of the seven regions throughout the state or at the Headquarters office in Austin, and are assigned to one of the five sections or programs:
+Division personnel are stationed in one of the seven regions throughout the state or at the Headquarters office in Austin.

 The CID is divided into five specialized sections: